CGI-FR/PIMO/README.md

         dateMax: "2020-01-01T00:00:00Z"
 ```

-This exemple will mask the `date` field of the input jsonlines with a random date between `dateMin` and `dateMax`.
+This example will mask the `date` field of the input jsonlines with a random date between `dateMin` and `dateMax`.
 In this case the date will be between the 1st January 1970 and the 1st January 2020.

 [Return to list of masks](#possible-masks)